etlbox/etlbox.website/hugo/content/docs/control-flow/logging.md

 }
 ```

-Now, if you call any task or component that creates log output, it will automatically be logged to the newly create database table
+Now, if you call any task or component that creates log output, it will automatically be logged to the newly create database table.

 ## Logging of Load Processes